gflohr/qgoda-site/en/docs/installation.md

 $ perl -MCPAN -e "install Qgoda"
 ```

+[% WRAPPER components/infobox.html
+           type='warning' title='Broken Dependency' %]
+At the time of this writing, the latest version of the Qgoda dependency
+"JavaScript::Duktape_XS" is broken.
+You have to install an older version
+explicitly with this command: <code>cpanm GONZUS/JavaScript-Duktape-XS-0.000074.tar.gz</code>
+[% END %]

 ### Installation From Github Sources

-You first have to checkout the sources from github in a suitable directory.
+You first have to check out the sources from github in a suitable directory.

 ```bash
 $ git clone https://github.com/gflohr/qgoda.git